sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

    These files by default contain only the corresponding :mod:`sphinx.ext.autodoc` directive, but can be customized with templates.

-3. Optionally, the new :confval:`autosummary_recursion_limit` config value can be used to generate "stub" files recursively for packages.
-Warning: this will overwrite existing files for packages.
+3. Optionally, :confval:`autosummary_depth_limit` config value can be used to generate "stub" files of modules and sub-packages for packages under the :rst:dir:`autosummary` directive.

 .. rst:directive:: autosummary